opentaps/open-climate-investing/README.md

 - [A Practitioner's Guide to Factor Models](https://www.cfainstitute.org/en/research/foundation/1994/a-practitioners-guide-to-factor-models)
 - [The Barra US Equity Model (USE4)](http://cslt.riit.tsinghua.edu.cn/mediawiki/images/4/47/MSCI-USE4-201109.pdf)
 - [Network for Greening the Financial System, Case Studies of Environmental Risk Analysis Methodologies](https://www.ngfs.net/sites/default/files/medias/documents/case_studies_of_environmental_risk_analysis_methodologies.pdf)

+#### Get Updates

+[Sign up](https://opentaps.org/subscribe) for our email newsletter to get updates on this book and the [Open Climate Investing project](https://github.com/opentaps/open-climate-investing).

+#### Disclaimer

+_This content is published for informational purposes only and not investment advice or inducement or advertising to purchase or sell any security.
+See [full disclaimer](book/Disclaimer.md) and [license](LICENSE)._